International Sociology Reviews

 - Review essays that clarify similarities and differences among "sociologies" around the world, including those that explore the salience of sociological themes and approaches in areas of inquiry or cultural commentaries beyond those formally classified as "sociology."

-- ISRB publishes symposium-type discussions by readers who have different orientations to a given publication.
+- ISR publishes symposium-type discussions by readers who have different orientations to a given publication.
 Such symposia provide opportunities to explore connections between sociology and other disciplines.

-- ISRB welcomes occasional reviews that compare and contrast how sociological theory or research is presented through channels other than books, including journals, internet blogs, film, radio, and television.
+- ISR welcomes occasional reviews that compare and contrast how sociological theory or research is presented through channels other than books, including journals, internet blogs, film, radio, and television.

-- ISRB always seeks information on "the state of the art" on different continents.
-In this connection, ISRB seeks to provide an overview of sociological publications in different countries, including schools and major influences; extent of distribution of sociological materials; their target audiences; teaching and research environments; and the status of sociological knowledge (broadly defined) in local or regional public spheres.
+- ISR always seeks information on "the state of the art" on different continents.
+In this connection, ISR seeks to provide an overview of sociological publications in different countries, including schools and major influences; extent of distribution of sociological materials; their target audiences; teaching and research environments; and the status of sociological knowledge (broadly defined) in local or regional public spheres.

 Please follow the guidelines for submitting reviews.